Methembe Ndlovu

 Methembe Ndlovu (born 16 August 1973) is a former Zimbabwean footballer and current head coach of men's soccer at Trinity College (Connecticut).
 Ndlovu spent his playing career with Albuquerque Geckos, Highlanders F.C., Boston Bulldogs and as a player/coach for Cape Cod Crusaders and Indiana Invaders.

 Ndlovu made several appearances for the Zimbabwe national football team, including an appearance at the 1998 COSAFA Cup.

 Methembe Ndlovu was recently appointed for the US coaching role for Soccer.
-He is said to be the last coach to lead the team Highlanders to the Premium Soccer League title after Bulawayo giants according to the article NewZimbabwe.com.
+He is said to be the last coach to lead the team Highlanders to the Premier Soccer League title after Bulawayo giants according to the article NewZimbabwe.com.